AgeOfMarcus/repl-dm-chrome/ideas.md

 * fix the chat not showing up as read when i open it (for marcus' chat)

 * notifications come up too many times for each msg and clicking back makes it come back idk why

+* fix all the bugs with read lmao